Indiana Jones a Chrám zkázy: Production

 František Fuka created Poklad and Poklad 2 in the early 1980s, and these served as a warmup before the designer began making more sophisticated games;

 his first major project was Indiana Jones a Chrám zkázy.
 He invented the game during a holiday in Romania, despite him not having seen the movie it was based on.
-After the movie Indiana Jones and the Temple of Doom was available in cinemas in Czechoslovakia, Fuka was surprised that the Chech title was also Indiana Jones a chrám zkázy, because in his oppinion the english name of the movie has different meaning.
+After the movie Indiana Jones and the Temple of Doom was available in cinemas in Czechoslovakia, Fuka was surprised that the Czech title was also Indiana Jones a chrám zkázy, because in his opinion the English name of the movie has different meaning.
 Indiana Jones II was released as a free sequel in 1987.
 It was notable for allowing the player to control the menu, which despite slow rendering and item selection was exceptional for the industry.
 Fuka promoted the title as "the first Czech text game with only three buttons".
 Indiana Jones III was notable for using a non-standard font upon its release in 1990, which allowed František Fuka to circumvent the display limitations of thirty-two characters per line.
 The title contained eight spaces for game saves, which was above that of foreign commercial products.